Speech sound skills: How children develop speech sounds for talking and literacy

 Empty space, drag to resize

 Speech and Language UK is the operating name of I CAN Charity, a registered charity in England and Wales (210031) and Scotland (SC039947), which is a company limited by guarantee registered in England and Wales (00099629).
-Registered address: 2 Angel Gate, Hall Street, London, EC1V 2PT
+Registered address: Unit A The Cube Building 17-21 Wenlock Road London N1 7GT

 With thanks to our late patron the late Queen Elizabeth II